zehome/MLVPN/doc/source/what_is_mlvpn.rst

 Re-ordering is important because packets are not sent at the same speed on every path.
 Packets would come of order which confuses a LOT TCP.
-Without re-ordering, expect to have the bandwidth of the slowest link.
+Without re-ordering enabled, expect to have the bandwidth of the slowest link.